phaniharish/wayfairModel/README.md

     - `wsgi` : A simple wsgi file which points to the above flask app.
 We can configure it to support other ML models in future.
     - `serve`: Gunicorn configuration to run the process and configure the model timeout and number of workers.
 We can increase the number of workers to allow more throughput for the model.

+### Configuration

+The nginx configuration for the service can be found at `conf/nginx.conf`

+The following environment variables are currently supported for other service configuration:
+   - `MODEL_SERVER_TIMEOUT`: Configure the service timeout, default 60 seconds
+   - `MODEL_SERVER_WORKERS`: Configure number of gunicorn threads that can be invoked.

 ## Client
 The client is a very lightweight module which simply iterates over orders.csv and invokes the endpoint for inference.